 Carla neared the station.
 It was the first train to leave for Paris that morning.
 Last night had been crazy.
 Lady Victoria, as if in mourning, was being entertained by a bunch of society prudes who came over to be a part of the facade.

 “Whoever this Antoine was, he had better bring him home soon!” thought Philip.
 Thank god, he had a normal father.
 Carla kept looking at Philip coyly from the corner of her eyes and whenever they could, they stole a long glance at each other.
-Carla smiling mischieviously and Philip beaming.
-As a sargeant, Philip was well respected and so he could demand cosy seats in the train.
+Carla smiling mischievously and Philip beaming.
+As a Sergeant, Philip was well respected and so he could demand cozy seats on the train.
 Now, he was traveling with a beautiful lady in a long time!

-As soon as the train pulled out of the bustling city, the country side was a welcome change.
-What wouldn’t he give to retire in a little cottage in the country with Carla, thought Philip.
+As soon as the train pulled out of the bustling city, the countryside was a welcome change.
+What wouldn’t he give to retire in a little cottage in the country with Carla, thought Philip?
 They could have a little farm and a little orchard in the backyard.
 Maybe two little brutes too.
 Beaming, Philip looked over at his muse who seemed to be in a deep slumber.
 Waking at noon, Carla found a cupcake waiting for her and a smiling Philip.
 They chatted and chatted, and chatted.
-She was smart, lovely and wanted to be a singer at one point of time.
+She was smart, lovely and wanted to be a singer at one point in time.
 Perfect!
 She was an artist at heart too, thought Philip.
 Maybe they were made for each and thank god that forsaken Antoine was lost.

 The day passed in a blur.
-The shinning sun found them at the streets of Paris.
-The carefully lined streets and lovely cafes and bistros...Philip wished he had brought Carla here for a romantic rendevous.
-But lady Victoria...
+The shining sun found them on the streets of Paris.
+The carefully lined streets and lovely cafes and bistros...Philip wished he had brought Carla here for a romantic rendezvous.
+But Lady Victoria...